spiritlake/ares-extras/README.md

-# ares-contribs
+# AresMUSH Extras

 Public contributions and extra plugins for AresMUSH game server.
+See the README file in each folder for details about each item.